-The Gage R&R is a tools used in the Measure phase of a Six Sigma project.
+The Gage R&R is a tool used in the Measure phase of a Six Sigma project.
 The R's represent Repeatability and Reproducibility.

 Before the data analysis phase begins, the Six Sigma GB/BB should understand the variation caused by the measurement system (devices) and be able to quantify this variation.